-It was discovered that cannabinoid receptors CB1 and CB2 have much larger density than any other form of cell membrane receptors in our body.
+It was discovered that cannabinoid receptors CB1 and CB2 have much larger density.
+Than any other form of cell membrane receptors in our body.
 CB1 receptor – responsive to THC, is predominantly found in the brain, and Central Nervous System.
-It is particularly concentrated in areas that have to do with mediating pain, limbic system controlling the motion, and reward pathways.
+It is particularly concentrated in areas that have to do with mediating pain.
+And limbic system controlling the motion, and reward pathways.
 So it has lot influence upon how we relate to food, sexuality, or drugs for that matter.

-CB2 is found in organs connected to protective function like Spleen, Tonsils, but also in digestive track, as in bowels it prevents inflammatory processes.
-CB2 receptors act like parallel immune system and stay relatively inactive in healthy state, but when times get rough, that changes.
+CB2 is found in organs connected to protective function like Spleen, Tonsils.
+But also in digestive tract, as in bowels it prevents inflammatory processes.
+CB2 receptors act like parallel immune system and stay relatively inactive in healthy state.
+But when times get rough, that changes.

-For example in brain injury, blood vessels constrict which in effect starves the brain and one of the function of the Endocannabinoid system is to send impulse that promote dilatation of blood vessels to bring back the system to balance.
+For example in brain injury, blood vessels constrict which in effect starves the brain.
+And one of the function of the Endocannabinoid system is to send impulse that promote dilatation of blood vessels.
+That is to bring back the system to balance.